 Skrill is a safe e-commerce and money transfer service.
 It offers a merchant account for businesses that integrates with local bank accounts and credit card–hosting services.
-Your business can also pay freelancers and vendors directly into a Skrill wallet at lower fees, depending on the frequency and types of transactions you need.
+Your business can also pay freelancers and vendors directly into a Skrill wallet, depending on the frequency and types of transactions you need.

 - Product name.
 Skrill USA